Ryo-N7/Ryo-N7.github.io/_posts/2019-03-07-tokyoR-76-roundup.md

 One of the major hurdles that `@saltcooky` faced was in installing R for all the different OSes that his co-workers used.
-The solution he came up with was to use **R Studio Cloud**.
+The solution he came up with was to use **RStudio Cloud**.
 This eased the burden for him as he didn’t need to set up or manage any servers while the students did not need to install any software at all!
 There was actually a great talk on using [“RStudio Cloud for